LucasLeung149/lucasleung149.github.io/_pages/research.md

 The revival of matrix theories in recent years has been driven by its holographic relationship with gravity theories.
 In particular, these holographic relationships between QFTs in $$d$$-dimensions and gravity theories in $$(d-1)$$-dimensions allow the calculation of black hole thermodynamic quantities.
 This is a potential avenue to understand the black hole information paradox.

 ## Other interests and reading groups
 I have a broad interest in theoretical physics, pure mathematics and data science.
-Over my time in Oxford I have organised several reading groups, some of which you can find in [this page](https://lucasleung149.github.io/reading_groups/).
+Over my time in Oxford I have organised several reading groups, some of which you can find on [this page](https://lucasleung149.github.io/reading_groups/).

+I am planning to run a lecture series on string phenomenology, which you can find more on [this page](https://lucasleung149.github.io/string-pheno-lecture-series/).